 2.6 Retirement age

-A non-management director will offer not to stand for re-election -- such offer to be communicated to the Board Chairman (or, in the case of an offer by the Chairman, by communication to the Chair of the Governance Committee) no later than three months prior to the Annual Meeting -- in each calendar year following a year in which the director will be age 72 or older.
-The Chairman (or, as the case may be, the Chair of the Governance Committee) will refer the offer to the Governance Committee for review.
-The Governance Committee will make a recommendation to the Board for its consideration, and the Board will determine whether or not to accept the offer.
-(The director making the offer will not participate in the Governance Committee or Board deliberations.)
+A non-management director will offer not to stand for re-election -- such offer to be communicated to the Board Chair (or, in the case of an offer by the Chair, by communication to the Chair of the Corporate Governance & Nominating Committee) no later than three months prior to the Annual Meeting -- in each calendar year following a year in which the director will be age 72 or older.
+The Chair (or, as the case may be, the Chair of the Corporate Governance & Nominating Committee) will refer the offer to the Corporate Governance & Nominating Committee for review.
+The Corporate Governance & Nominating Committee will make a recommendation to the Board for its consideration, and the Board will determine whether or not to accept the offer.
+(The director making the offer will not participate in the Corporate Governance & Nominating Committee or Board deliberations.)